jerhabor/flask-task-manager-project/README.md

 Welcome,

-This project was designed for educational purposes
+This project was designed for educational purposes.